Rydra/melange/docs/index.md

 listed (e.g. Kafka, Kinesis) you can implement your own driver.
 Read the section `Adding your own messaging infrastructure` for more information.

-In addition, Melange supports event driven architectures in single-process, non-distributed, memory-based applications (Console applications, background workers) with the aid of the `DomainEventBus` (see `Domain-Driven Design` section).
-The `DomainEventBus` is great if you really want to have a clean event-driven architecture with Domain Events, and its idea has been grabbed from Vaughn Vernon and his must-read book
+If want to have a clean event-driven architecture with Domain Events, and its idea has been grabbed from Vaughn Vernon and his must-read book
 Implementing Domain-Driven Design (look at [part 3 of these series](http://dddcommunity.org/library/vernon_2011/) if you want a quick look, or read this excellent article from [Udi Dahan, founder of NServiceBus](http://udidahan.com/2009/06/14/domain-events-salvation/)).